judovana/java25-change/README.md

 ## Status in Fedora 42

-- Only one LTS version (Java 21) is packaged.
+- Only one OpenJDK LTS version (OpenJDK 21) is packaged.
-- Java 21 is the de facto "system JDK" due to lack of alternatives.
+- OpenJDK 21 is the de facto "system JDK" due to lack of alternatives.
 - Some may argue there is no "system JDK" because there is no choice.

 ## Proposed Change for Fedora 43

-- Introduce another LTS version—Java 25—alongside Java 21.
+- Introduce another LTS version—OpenJDK 25—alongside OpenJDK 21.
 - Treat both LTS versions equally; neither is the default.
 - Users and maintainers can choose which version to use.
 - The most recent version will likely become the conventionally preferred one, but this is not enforced.